 The Jamali Deep-1 well was drilled to test the Jamali Deep Prospect, at the Lower Goru Basal Sandstone level.
 On December 31, 2008, drilling of the Jamali Deep-1 well began.
 It was drilled to a total depth of 3,862 meters on May 5, 2009, and tested during May and June 2009.
 Although hydrocarbon shows were encountered during drilling from the Lower Goru Basal and Massive Sandstones, the well tested non-commercial quantities of gas from both targets.
 The well was temporarily suspended on June 8, 2009, pending further technical studies and subsequently plugged and abandoned.
-Reservoir pressure tests indicated that the reservoir tested in the Lower Goru has low permeability.
-Further technical work carried out during 2010 indicated the possibility that the upper Lower Goru Lower Basal sand target, which produces gas condensate in the adjacent fields, is absent in the well, having been either faulted out or not deposited.
-Reprocessing of available seismic data through the well supports the view that the uppermost sand was faulted out leaving open the possibility that the prospect remains to be properly tested.
-Several other prospects exist in the Badin IV North Exploration License within the main established hydrocarbon fairway at both Upper Sand and Basal Sand levels, and ranking of these on a technical and economic basis is being finalized for future drilling priority.
+Post well analysis indicate that Lower Goru Upper Sands were faulted in well supported by seismic and FMI data while Basal and Massive Sands were tight and hydrocarbon bearing.
+These sands did not flow because of the tight nature of the sands.
+Several other prospects exist in the Badin IV North Exploration License within the main established hydrocarbon fairway at Upper Sand, Middle, Basal and Massive Sand levels, and ranking of these on a technical and economic basis is being finalized for future drilling priority.

 Drilling of the Wahid-1 well began in May 2011.
 The well was drilled to a total depth of 2,300 meters.
 The target sands within the Lower Goru were encountered close to prognosis.
-Although the logs indicated the presence of hydrocarbons within the porous sands encountered, the water saturations were deemed to be too high for commercial production.
+Based on the open hole logs, the target Upper Sands were water bearing.
 Consequently, the well was plugged and abandoned without testing in June 2011.